Apni Jung

 By working with patient partners, the team culturally adapted a cognitive behavioural patient education intervention which was trialled with White British patients, you can read the academic paper here.

 The intervention was adapted to meet the specific cultural needs of the South Asian population.
-The twenty-five minute online educational video illustrates the key messages with pictorial diagrams.
+The twenty-five minute online educational video below illustrates the key messages with pictorial diagrams.

 Meri Sehat, Mere Rules (My Health, My Rules)